rominalodolo/SQL/TheCompletePythonPostgreSQLCourse2.0/READme.md

 - Grouping comparisons with brackets
     - Comparisons inside brackets are evaluated first:
         - WHERE age `<=` 18 OR age `>=` 65 AND salary `>` 0;
-            - you have to be less than or equal to 18 or you have to be 65 or more and the salary must be greater than 0.
+            - this is how you want to read it : you have to be less than or equal to 18 or you have to be 65 or more and the salary must be greater than 0 : however, the intent isn't that clear.
+That's why you use brackets.
         - WHERE (age `<=` 18 OR age `>=` 65) AND salary `>` 0;
-            -
+            - in this eg. the program will first evaluate the age in brackets then move on to the next call about salary.
         - WHERE age `<=` 18 OR (age `>=` 65 AND salary `>` 0);